adamleejohnson/R-ukbiobank/README.md

     f.53.0.0.Date_of_attending_assessment_centre

-The field names can be over-riden.
+The field names can be specified and overriden if they have been formatted differently in the UKB data frame.
+However, this may break the field name expansion functionality (see below), so it is therefore recommended to at least have the leading portion of the field name in the above format.

 ### Data masking

-Functions that require the name of a column in the data frame can accept quoted (i.e. symbolic) column names to facilitate tidy data masking.
+Functions that require the name of a field (i.e., column) in the data frame can accept quoted (i.e. symbolic) field names to facilitate tidy data masking.
 See https://dplyr.tidyverse.org/reference/dplyr_data_masking.html.

 ### Field name expansion